nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Test case: `filter english S1`
       Expected: No filter is applied, and no change to both lists.
 The message box displays a message alerting the user that the command format inputted is invalid, along with a description of what the filter command does, its parameters, and an example usage.

+### Editing a student

+1. Editing a student's name

+    * Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    * Test case: `edit 1 n/Alex Ye`
+      Expected: First student's name is edited.
+The message box displays a message stating that the command has succeeded, with details of the edited student shown.

+    * Test case: `edit 1 n/`
+      Expected: First student's name is not edited.
+The message box displays a message alerting the user of the constraints on names.

+    * Other incorrect edit name commands to try: `edit 1 n/y` (where y is not an alphanumeric character, `edit 1 n/x` (where x is longer than 150 characters)
+      Expected: Similar to previous

+1. Editing a student's parent contact

+    * Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    * Test case: `edit 1 p/98765432`
+      Expected: First student's parent contact is edited.
+The message box displays a message stating that the command has succeeded, with details of the edited student shown.

+    * Test case: `edit 1 p/`
+      Expected: First student's parent contact is not edited.
+The message box displays a message alerting the user of the constraints on parent contact numbers.

+    * Other incorrect edit name commands to try: `edit 1 p/abc`, `edit 1 p/x` (where x is a number shorter than 8 digits), `edit 1 p/x1111111` (where x is a number that is not '6', '8' or '9')
+      Expected: Similar to previous

+1. Editing a student's email

+    * Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    * Test case: `edit 1 e/alexye@gmail.com`
+      Expected: First student's email is edited.
+The message box displays a message stating that the command has succeeded, with details of the edited student shown.

+    * Test case: `edit 1 e/`
+      Expected: First student's email is not edited.
+The message box displays a message alerting the user of the constraints on emails.

+    * Other incorrect edit name commands to try: `edit 1 e/abc`, `edit 1 e/!a@example.com`
+      Expected: Similar to previous

+1. Editing a student's address

+    * Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    * Test case: `edit 1 a/Blk 20 Hello Street #01-01`
+      Expected: First student's address is edited.
+The message box displays a message stating that the command has succeeded, with details of the edited student shown.

+    * Test case: `edit 1 a/`
+      Expected: First student's address is not edited.
+The message box displays a message alerting the user of the constraints on addresses.

+    * Other incorrect edit name commands to try: `edit 1 a/Blk 20/ Hello Street #01-01`
+      Expected: Similar to previous

+1. Editing a student's grade

+    * Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    * Test case: `edit 1 g/S2`
+      Expected: First student's grade is edited.
+The message box displays a message stating that the command has succeeded, with details of the edited student shown.
+If the student was enrolled in any lessons in his previous grade, applying this edit will unenroll him from those lessons.
+The lessons he was enrolled in will also reflect a decrease in class size by 1.

+    * Test case: `edit 1 g/`
+      Expected: First student's grade is not edited.
+The message box displays a message alerting the user of the constraints on grade levels.

+    * Other incorrect edit name commands to try: `edit 1 g/A5`, `edit 1 g/p`
+      Expected: Similar to previous

+1. Editing a student's remarks

+    * Prerequisites: List all students using the `list` command.
+Multiple students in the list.

+    * Test case: `edit 1 r/discounted`
+      Expected: Remark is added onto the first student's existing remarks.
+The message box displays a message stating that the command has succeeded, with details of the edited student shown.

+    * Test case: `edit 1 r/`
+      Expected: First student's remarks is not edited.
+The message box displays a message alerting the user of the constraints on remarks.

+    * Test case: `edit 1 dr/discounted` (assuming 'discounted' remark already tagged to first student)
+      Expected: Remark is deleted from student's existing remarks.
+The message box displays a message stating that the command has succeeded, with details of the edited student shown.

+    * Other incorrect edit name commands to try: `edit 1 g/A5`, `edit 1 g/p`
+      Expected: Similar to previous

 ### Saving data